 It may sound obvious, but good communication skills

 are essential in a customer service role.
 You should be able to communicate clearly, explain the necessary information to your customer, and more importantly, leave no room for misinterpretation or misunderstandings.
-This is an essential skill that will reduce the time and energy spent with talking to customers.

 5) Positive attitude

-, or unable to
+, or "unable to"

 - and you should try to avoid them as much as possible, too.